department-of-veterans-affairs/vagov-content/pages/health-care/about-va-health-benefits/va-health-care-and-other-insurance.md

     - url: /health-care/health-needs-conditions/
       title: Health Needs and Conditions
       description: Find out how to access VA services for mental health, women’s health, and other specific needs.
+    - url: /health-care/about-affordable-care-act/
+      title: The Affordable Care Act and your health coverage
+      description: Find out what you need to know about the ACA and your health coverage.
     - url: /disability/
       title: Disability Benefits
       description: Have an illness or injury that was caused—or made worse—by your active-duty service?
 Find out if you can get disability compensation (monthly payments) from VA.